Superposition theorem for flexible grids: EST for Line reconnections

-Null power flows all over the grid is only possible if all nodal injections are null.
-This leads to:

-This ends our demonstration that virtually injected cancelling flows at each line to reconnect cancel out through the superposition of grid states in ST. From (\ref{eqn:sup_th_reco_injected_flow_cancelling_eq}) we are left with our linear system of equations:
+We leave to the Appendix \ref{appendix:cancel_out} the complementary demonstration that injected canceling flows, at each line to reconnect, cancel out through the superposition of grid states in ST. The second term being null, the first part is also null.
+From (\ref{eqn:sup_th_reco_injected_flow_Rancelling_eq}) we are left with our linear system of equations with only known $vf_l$ terms: